Civil Suits in Police Shootings

 Two cases in particular described in the Post article illustrate the heartbreaking inconsistencies of the civil recovery system.
 In one case, an Arkansas state trooper shot and killed an unarmed 21-year-old man.
 The man’s mother sued the state, which settled the suit for one million dollars.
 Subsequently, the trooper pled guilty to negligent homicide and served 54 days in jail.
 In the other case, a Phoenix police officer shot an unarmed man and pled guilty to manslaughter.
 That officer is currently serving seven years.
 But, the Post explains, Arizona law provides immunity for city governments for police behavior unless they knew the officer was likely to abuse his authority.
 Consequently, the Phoenix man’s family could only recover against the officer himself.
 Although the court ordered the officer to pay $8.5 million, he has virtually no assets and the family has yet to recover a dime.

 The Post likened the odds of receiving compensation in these civil rights cases to “the spin of a roulette wheel.”
 Even for families who do receive financial awards, however, money cannot restore what they have lost.
 All it can do, they told the Post, is establish that police actions have consequences – that no one is above the law.

-Consult a Florida Civil Rights Attorney
+Consult a Florida Civil Rights Lawyer

 If you believe your civil rights or the civil rights of someone in your family have been violated, the Florida lawyers of The Baez Law Firm can help you obtain justice.
-Contact the experienced civil rights attorneys of The Baez Law Firm for a consultation today.
+Contact the experienced civil rights lawyers of The Baez Law Firm for a consultation today.